Akuli/jou/doc/fs.md

 such as `FindFirstFileA` and `FindNextFileA`.
 Please [create an issue on GitHub](https://github.com/Akuli/jou/issues/new) if you need to work with arbitrary Windows paths.
+A proper fix for this is planned, but not implemented.